Whether you’re growing your business or just getting started, getting capital isn’t always easy.

 4. Internet-based Lending

-While banks can take a week or two to reach a lending decision, Internet-based lending platforms such as IOU Financial and On Deck can reach a loan decision in as little as one business day.
+While banks can take a week or two to reach a lending decision, Internet-based lending platforms such as IOU Financial can reach a loan decision in as little as one business day.
 It’s all done electronically:

 - You submit your small business loan application online.